ABOUT THE FRIENDS OF CRYSTAL BEACH

 The Circle of Art Exhibition has been going strong for four years.
 It takes place on a Saturday in late July at the historic centre of Crystal Beach, Queens Circle.
 Around its Victorian inspired pavilion, recently re-painted courtesy of the FOCB, artists display and sell their creations.
 Food, music and fun make the cozy, village event memorable.
 Artists reserve a spot for the next year’s Circle of Art before they pack up at the end of the day.
 The event is entirely funded by the FOCB.

-The Friends of Crystal Beach is the main sponsor of the Crystal Beach 5K Walk/Run held on the Saturday of Thanksgiving Weekend in October.
+The Friends of Crystal Beach is the main sponsor of the Crystal Beach 5K Walk/Run held on the Saturday (October 12, 2019) of Thanksgiving Weekend.
 Hundreds of walkers and runners participate in the sanctioned event.